elixir-web/weber/README.md

  1. Get and install Elixir from master.
  2. Clone this repository.
- 3. Execute `make && make test --no-start` in the weber directory.
+ 3. Execute `make && make test` in the weber directory.
  6. Create new project with: `mix weber.new /home/user/testWebApp`

 Now go to the `/home/user/testWebApp` and execute there: `mix deps.get && mix compile`.
 Then you can try to run your testWeberApplication with: